gawatu/windowsserverdocs/WindowsServerDocs/administration/system-insights/system-insights-management.md

 >[!NOTE]
 >[The performance impact of invoking the default capabilities is relatively modest compared to other machine learning models - they should take just a couple of seconds to run.]

 ### Retrieving prediction results
-Once a capability has been invoked, the most recent results are visible using the **Get-InsightsCapability** cmdlet.
+Once a capability has been invoked, the most recent results are visible using the **Get-InsightsCapability** or the **Get-InsightsCapabilityResult** cmdlet.
+Each capability reports a **Status** and a **Status Description**, which are described further in the [System Insights capability page](system-insights-capability.md).

 You can also use the **Get-InsightsCapabilityResult** capability to view the most recent result, and specifying the **History** parameter allows you to see the last 30 prediction results:

 ```PowerShell
 Get-InsightsCapabilityResult -Name "CPU capacity forecasting" -History